 Suicide is a problem for all of us

 Suicide is not just a problem for the mental health world.
 It is a problem for all of us.
-I am writing to help at least one of you see that talking about depression is acceptable.
+I am writing to help at least one of you to see that talking about depression is acceptable.
 Asking for help is necessary.

 Your family will be devastated and lost without you.
 The thoughts of unworthiness and believing the world is better without you are false.
 Make a call.
 Don’t let the darkness of loneliness surround you.